facebook/fresco/docs/01-using-controllerbuilder.md

 ### <a name="ImageRequest"></a>Customizing the ImageRequest

-For still more advanced usage, you might need to send an [ImageRequest](../javadoc/reference/com/facebook/imagepipeline/request/ImageRequest.html) to the pipeline, instead of merely a URI.
+For still more advanced usage, you might need to set an [ImageRequest](../javadoc/reference/com/facebook/imagepipeline/request/ImageRequest.html) to the pipeline, instead of merely a URI.
 An example of this is using a [postprocessor](modifying-image.html).

 ```java
 Uri uri;